Prior to export, it is important to understand the legal instruments regulating non-oil exports in Nigeria and that of the importing country.

-- It is wise to engage an experienced trade lawyer or expert in complex situations
+- It is advisable to engage an experienced trade lawyer or expert

-- Understand the market access conditions for your products
+- Research and understand the terms and conditions regulating the market access for your products.

 - Protect your intellectual property (IP) rights, if you have one